 It is possible to retrieve the raw ECG files from the Holter files.
 For all 3-channel data, the process results in three files, one for each channel.
-Each file is then in the form of a binary file consisting of 16-bit words (little endian) with each word representing one sample.
+Each file is then in the form of a binary file consisting of 16bit words (little endian) with each word representing one sample.
 The sampling is at 180 samples per second.
-The data is scaled so that the least significant bit has a value of 12.5 uv.
+The data is scaled so that the least significant bit has a value of 12.5 UV.
 If a pacemaker pulse was detected, the sample at the time of detection will be replaced by the value 0x8000.

-To generate these files, first analyze the data (actually the flash.dat) from the recorder using any compatible version of the LX Analysis program.
-At the completion of this there will be a file "datacard.dat" in the patient directory.
-The full path is by default:
+To gen, and rate these files, first analyze the data (actually the flash.dat) from the recorder using any compatible version of the LX Analysis program.
+A,t the completion of this there will be a file "datacard.dat" in the patient directory.
+The full path is by default: c:\nm\pat\xx\datacard.dat where xx is the number of the patient dataset.

-c:\nm\pat\xx\datacard.dat

-where xx is the number of the patient dataset.
-This can be seen in the "No. and Directory" columns of the "File->open/new" display.
+This can be seen in the "No. and Directory" columns of the

+"File->open/new" display.
-Then, change the directory to c:\nm\bin and on a single command line, run the following command using the following 5 arguments:

-unpackdc d1 f1 f2 f3 0
+Then, change the directory to c:\nm\bin and on a single command line, run the following command using the following 5 arguments: unpacked d1 f1 f2 f3 0 d1= c:\nm\pat\xx\datacard.at files, for example:

-where d1 is the path to the source datacard file, for example,
+• where d1 is the path to the source Datacard file, for example,